Disease Guide ·Diabetes ·2026

 What Causes Diabetes in Dogs

-Dogs almost always get Type 1 diabetes — the pancreas loses the ability to produce insulin, usually from immune-mediated destruction of insulin-producing cells.
-Risk factors include genetics, pancreatitis, obesity, Cushing's disease, and certain medications (long-term steroids).
-Unspayed female dogs have higher risk due to hormonal fluctuations.
-Affects roughly 1 in 300 dogs
+The pancreas loses the ability to produce insulin, usually from immune-mediated destruction.
+Risk factors: genetics, pancreatitis, obesity, Cushing's disease, and long-term steroids.
+Unspayed females have higher risk due to hormonal fluctuations.
+Affects roughly 1 in 300 dogs.

 Symptoms - What to Watch For

-Excessive thirst and urination (the hallmark signs).
+Excessive thirst and urination (hallmark signs).
 Increased appetite despite weight loss.
 Lethargy.
-Cloudy eyes (cataracts developing).
+Cloudy eyes (cataracts).
 Recurring urinary tract infections.
-Sweet or fruity breath smell.
-Vomiting and loss of appetite in advanced/uncontrolled cases.
-Symptoms often appear suddenly over 1-2 weeks
+Sweet or fruity breath.
+Vomiting and appetite loss in advanced cases.
+Symptoms often appear suddenly over 1-2 weeks.

 Diagnosis - $200-$500